← Previous · All Episodes · Next →

 Katy DeCoste:

 That's really cool.
-And it must have been very cool also to kind of go from being a co op student and one of, like, 5 staff members at, like, a really small team to working with a larger team with more engineers and, like, a whole group of people.
+And it must have been very cool also to kind of go from being a co-op student and one of, like, five staff members at, like, a really small team to working with a larger team with more engineers and, like, a whole group of people.
 Did you find that the day to day kind of, like, work experience was also super different?

 Matt Heywood: